jci-fellows/docusaurus/docs/how-to-apply.md

 sidebar_label: How to apply
 ---

+The JCI Fellows program is able to fund one graduate student research assistant and several undergraduate research assistants per year.
 To apply to become a JCI Fellow, please send an email to Philip Johnson (johnson@hawaii.edu).

 The subject line should be: "JCI Fellow Application".